P. M. Lapice: Biography

 Lapice was born on Santo Domingo (now Haiti) and escaped during the Haitian Revolution, traveling as a young boy to New Orleans with his parents and brother.
 Lapice's father, a sugar and coffee planter of Santo Domingo, was said to be descended from "a noble Normandy family to whom were granted lands by Louis XIV of France...but losing his fortune by the [Haitian] Revolution, adopted Jeffersonian principles, dropped the name of De Bergondy and threw in the Mississippi river his jeweled sword, so often drawn for France and his king".
 Once in the United States, Pierre was sometimes known as Peter Lapice.

 Lapice fought with the Orleans Battalion of Jean Baptiste Plauché and Andrew Jackson at the Battle of New Orleans during the War of 1812.

 In his early career "he became a partner of Mr. Millandon, one of the first merchants of New Orleans, and went to Natchez, Miss., to represent the interests of his house at that point.
 While a resident of that city he became one of the most popular and prominent men and had built up under his direction the famous Bullet Bayou levee, which saved a large section from overflow".
 Lapice was initially a local merchant and cotton shipper.
+In 1825 he had a store at Natchez-Above-the-Hill.
 As of 1826 there were "brick stores opposite Mr. P. M. Lapice's" where merchants sold provisions.
+In 1828 he listed for sale his Natchez dwelling house on the Homochitto Road opposite Job Routh's; it had eight rooms, a garden on 12 acres, a kitchen, a cistern, and a cellar.

+His brother Joseph M. Lapice operated the "stand" in Natchez as of 1829.

 In 1833 he advertised that he wished to buy cypress logs for a steam mill he was building; "raftsmen will find it in their interest to stop their rafts a few miles above Natchez and give him a call at the Saw-Mill".
 In 1835 he was the director of a company that insured cotton shipped via the Mississippi River.

 Lapice's first plantation was opposite Vicksburg, Mississippi.
 He reportedly first entered the business of growing and processing sugarcane slightly before 1833.
 He sometimes served as "security" in legal matters for slave trader and cotton planter Rice C. Ballard.
 One of his plantations was in the path of the Great Natchez Tornado of 1840, and several enslaved people bound there were killed: "M. Lapice.
 Esq. suffered immensely in his Arno plantation, below Vidalia.
 His negro quarters were all blown down, four or five negroes killed outright, about twenty dangerously, some of them mortally wounded, and thirty or forty more seriously injured.
 His plantation has resounded with groans since the storm.
 He estimates his loss at thirty thousand dollars".
 In 1850 there was a lethal typhoid outbreak at his Whitehall plantation.